 Nickname: Popularly known as “Star Wars Canyon” due to its prolific use by Lucasfilm crews.

 Aerial footage: Only Star Wars film site in Tunisia filmed from an aircraft as part of production.

 Native text: Arabic text graffiti appears in Episode IV on the canyon wall behind the parked landspeeder, inadvertently distinguishing Arabic as the first written text presented on fictional Tatooine.

 Wrap: Final film site for Episode IV principal photography in Tunisia (2nd unit).

 Historic: First Star Wars prequels filming location in Tunisia.

 Record: Only film site in Tunisia repurposed for three geographically distinct Star Wars locations on fictional Tatooine.

-Television: Only film site in Tunisia featured (to date) in a Star Wars franchise live-action series (The Mandalorian).
+Television: Only film site in Tunisia featured in a Star Wars franchise live-action series (The Mandalorian).